minhloc29/GNBG-Test/README.md

 ## How to participate

 Submit your results in the following [form]().
 You have to submit the following items:
+* Title of your algorithm
-* Results in the format specified below
+* ZIP file with results in the format specified below
 * The used LLM with specified settings (e.g. *OpenAI GPT 4 turbo, temperature = 0.8*)
 * Algorithm code (for validity check)
 * Generating prompts (how did you arrive to the solution)